newaetech/chipwhisperer-jupyter/courses/fault201/README.md

 ## Fault 201 (fault201) Labs

-This group of labs can be completed with one set of hardware:
+This group of labs can be completed with the following hardware (see table below for lab/hardware compatability):

 * **Group A HW**: CW-Lite (XMEGA or ARM), SCAPACK-L1, SCAPACK-L2, CW1200 ($250 - $3800)